Anurag-Ahirwar/final_project/README.md

 ## Features

 - Generate comic panels with text annotations.
-- Fetch random anime images from Unsplash.
+- Every time you open the page or refresh the page the app fetch random anime images from Unsplash which appears on the background of the app.
 - Integrate with the Hugging Face API for image generation.

 ## Getting Started